 March 20-22, 2012

-Christine Jensen, Ph.D., CEAHL's Director of Health Services Research, gave 3 keynote presentations in the great state of Texas.
+Christine Jensen, Ph.D., CEALH's Director of Health Services Research, gave 3 keynote presentations in the great state of Texas.

 First, she presented at the 3rd annual Brazos Valley Dementia Conference This event is sponsored by the Houston Southeast Texas Chapter of the Alzheimer's Association.
 The Educational Conference was held on campus at Texas A&M University in College Station, TX.

 The next day she presented at the Beaumont Professional Conference in Beaumont, TX.

 On the 3rd day Dr, Jensen gave the keynote presentation at the Schlicting Dementia Conference in Houston.

 Dr. Jensen has kindly made her presentation available for viewing in PDF format.
 Click here to view.